-“A lot of companies still see customer marketing as supplying references to the sales team when they need it; for getting customers to be quoted in a press release; for getting customers to get up on stage at your annual conference; or to speak to an analyst,” said Stephen Schleifer, Act-On’s senior director of customer marketing.
+“A lot of companies still see customer marketing as supplying references to the sales team when they need it; for getting customers to be quoted in a press release; for getting customers to get up on stage at your annual conference; or to speak to an analyst,” said Sarah Moore, Act-On’s senior customer marketing manager.
 “That is just the tip of the iceberg with customer marketing.
-There is a lot of untapped potential most organizations are not realizing by being able to engage with their customer base way beyond those kind of very lead gen and pre-sales types of activities, including online communities, customer advisory boards, advocacy programs, product adoption, upsell campaigns, and events.”
+There is a lot of untapped potential that most organizations are not realizing by being able to engage with their customer base way beyond those kinds of very lead gen and pre-sales types of activities, including online communities, customer advisory boards, advocacy programs, product adoption, upsell campaigns, and events.”

-“I love this quote from the Forrester Research in the B2B Loyalty the B2C Way report” said Schleifer.
+“I love this quote from the Forrester Research in the B2B Loyalty the B2C Way report,” said Moore.
 “They say ‘It’s time to expand the focus of B2B engagement to the entire customer relationship, including loyalty and retention, which are not traditional priorities for B2B marketers.’”

 By using a marketing automation workspace, like Act-On, marketers are able to grow their customer relationships after the sell in a number of ways, from automating the customer onboarding process through nurture emails, to sending emails about product adoption, new features or training opportunities.
 You can score and measure their engagement with you, whether they are attending a training webinar, opening your nurture emails, or sharing your social posts.